Sarah Stevenson

 Further information

-I am available face to face on a Wednesday at the K2 building on Bond Street Hull.
-I am also available on other days via Zoom or telephone.
+I am available face to face at the Ellesmere centre on holderness road, I am also via Zoom or telephone.

 861 Holderness Road, Hull, East Riding of Yorkshire, HU8 9BA